 In nearly all aspects of life, we want our time and money spent well.
-Same is true for those in pursuit of higher education.
+The same is true for those in pursuit of higher education.
 Today’s students attend college for a variety of reasons, and whether enrolled in a degree/certificate program or personal enrichment course, everyone wants their money’s worth.
 But how exactly is “value” assessed?
-Students get the best bang for their dollar when a quality education is offered at an affordable price.
+Students get the best bang for their dollar when quality education is offered at an affordable price.

-Evoking a term like value in higher education conversations often leads people to think about salary — focusing on the economic and workforce benefits of a college degree.
+Evoking a term like the value in higher education conversations often leads people to think about salary — focusing on the economic and workforce benefits of a college degree.
 Certainly, that’s a critical and practical part of the equation.
-But, value should also focus on outcomes that prepare students for lifelong learning and long-term professional success and contributions to the social good.
+But, the value should also focus on outcomes that prepare students for lifelong learning and long-term professional success and contributions to the social good.

 The number of students attending international schools worldwide is predicted to increase from 3.82 million enrolments in 2015 to 8.26 million by 2025.
-However, there is a rapidly increasing demand from different countries for an English-medium education.
+However, there is a rapidly increasing demand from different countries for English-medium education.